Eye Injection Anxiety: Smooth Sailing on a Sea of Agita

 8. Make it work for you and others.

 It is so easy to get wrapped up in our nervousness and fear.
-I’m challenging myself to talk with someone else in the waiting room at every visit The man or woman at my elbow may be more frightened than me.
-Talking about my concerns may help lighten their load.
+I’m challenging myself to talk with someone else in the waiting room at every visit.
+The man or woman at my elbow may be more frightened than me.
+Talking about my concerns may help lighten their anxiety about anti-VEGF injections.

 Life is precious

 One of the things you learn when you develop AMD is that life is precious.
-It is definitely too precious to spend it being worried and frazzled.
+It is definitely too precious to spend it being worried and frazzled about anti-VEGF injections.
 Help is out there and here.

 Which of the following stress reduction practices do you use before an appointment with your RS?